-Each week, in order to help promote transparency within the government, we will bring you an abridged congressional hearing, lovingly called a SenateShort.
-While we do our best to keep in the most crucial material, we do not excise anything because we deem it unimportant.
-We are simply trying to give the public a more manageable and digestible glimpse into a tremendously important part of our governing process.
+Each week, in order to help promote transparency within the government, we will bring you an abridged congressional hearing, called a SenateShort.
+While we do our best to keep in the most crucial material, we do not excise anything because we think it’s unimportant.
+We are just trying to give the public a more manageable (and entertaining) glimpse into a very important part of our governing process.
 After reading, and if you have the time, we suggest that you take a look at the complete transcript.

 Please follow us on Twitter for SenateShort and other debate updates.

 For more information on Professor Mian’s research please click here.

 For more information on Amy Traub’s research please click here.

 To read more about Hanauer’s causes please visit him online.

 To learn more about Hill, please read his extended bio here.

 S. Hrg.
 113-55 State of the American Dream: Economic Policy and the Future of the Middle Class

 Hearing before the Subcommittee on Economic Policy of the Committee on Banking, Housing, and Urban Affairs